cafeibit/Azure-Data-Engineering/analyze-optimize-performamce.md

 ### Understand rules for minimally logged operations & Optimize a delete operation

+### Use table distribution and indexes to improve performance

 **Example:** Create hash distribution table with a clustered columnstore index

 * Select the Develop hub